Local Product Councils

 - Vice Chair: Emery Matthews, Real Estate Interest

--Real Estate & Technology
+-Sustainability & Technology

 - Vice Chair: Robin Boyle, Wayne State University